mmontalbo/grim_rust/README.md

 pipe this geometry into the cut-scene and visibility trackers that still expect real walkbox data.

+Costume state now mirrors the Lua side: the host tracks each actor's base and active costumes, `Actor:get_costume` surfaces the current wardrobe to Lua, and helpers such as `Actor:complete_chore` respect the stored defaults instead of stubbing out.
+Dialogue calls route through a real `Actor:normal_say_line` implementation that updates `system.lastActorTalking` and records say-line/log events, giving the cut-scene trackers the speaker context they expect while we wire up the remaining audio plumbing.

 ## Viewer Spike
 `grim_viewer` boots a wgpu surface on top of winit, consumes the JSON manifest emitted by `grim_engine`, and reads assets straight from their LAB offsets to